taggedzi/smilecms/docs/usage.md

   smilecms build
   # -> prints incremental/force status, document and media statistics,
   #    lists staged assets, and writes site/report.json

+  # Regenerate and overwrite gallery sidecars (use sparingly)
+  smilecms build --refresh-gallery
   ```

+#### Gallery sidecars: frozen by default

+- Existing gallery sidecars are never modified during a normal build.
+Only missing sidecars are generated, and ML captioning/tagging runs only for new images.
+- Delete a sidecar file to force regeneration for that image/collection, or use `--refresh-gallery` to refresh all gallery sidecars in a single run.

 ### `smilecms new`
 - **Purpose:** Scaffold content skeletons for posts, galleries, or music tracks using the project conventions.